din-tezekbayev/iscan-documents/README.md

 For issues and questions:
 1. Check the troubleshooting section
 2. Review API documentation at `/docs`
-3. Create an issue with detailed logs and steps to reproduce# iscan-documents
+3. Create an issue with detailed logs and steps to reproduce
-# iscan-documents
-# iscan-documents